itsmenewbie03/rs-mlbb-redeem/README.md

-# MLBB-redeemeRS
+# ⚡ MLBB-redeemeRS

-A simple tool to redeem mobile legends codes written in Rust.
+A simple tool to redeem mobile legends codes written in Rust 🦀.

-# Why Rust?
+# 🦀 Why Rust?

-To ensure that it is blazingly fast xD
+To ensure that it is blazingly fast 🚀 xD